acspike/omscs-notes-notes/information-security/midterm-1-study-guide.md

 - Ellen grants access right to Jim.
 - Bob revokes access right from David.

-- A.David no longer has the access right.
+- A. David no longer has the access right.
 - B. David, Ellen, Frank, and Jim no longer have the access right.
 - C. David, Ellen, and Jim no longer have the access right.
 - D. Ellen and Jim no longer have the access right.